chaisemartinPackages/dist_lag_het/README.md

 # dist_lag_het

-R package for treatment-effect estimation in complex designs under parallel-trends assumptions.
+R package to estimate distributed lag regressions with heterogeneous treatment effects.

-Based on the methodology described in *"Treatment-Effect Estimation in Complex Designs under a Parallel-trends Assumption"* by Clément de Chaisemartin and Xavier D'Haultfoeuille.
+Based on the methodology described in Sections 4.2 and 4.3 of *"Treatment-Effect Estimation in Complex Designs under a Parallel-trends Assumption"* by Clément de Chaisemartin and Xavier D'Haultfoeuille.

 ## Installation